sigma-dao/protocol-whitepaper/README.md

-# whitepaper
+# Protocol Whitepaper

-Protocol specification for Sigma DAO
+This repository contains the Sigma DAO protocol whitepaper, which describes a novel consensus-based mechanism for establishing an automonous decentralized asset-management DAO.